MaxMonteil/awe/README.md

 ** Indicates function is not feasible within the scope of this course.
 Requires an AI model.

+**DEMO** Indicates that this function needs to be implemented in time for the demo.

 ### accesskeys

 Adds accesskey attribute to interactive HTML elements.